nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 You got it?
 Well, no die happened because you just click on the well, maybe do you see an apply healing button underneath Karsten's on hands?
 Ah, yes.
 There you go.
 Okay.

+---

+### Session Play - Part 3

 So that's six.
 Okay.
 Good.
 Good.
 That puts me a little over halfway.

 Alright.
 Another ten minutes, and I'll test it.
-Oh, Carson is, refocusing.
-Sameer, I think I use one of my focus spells or something of that nature.
+Oh, Karsten is, refocusing.
+Simear, I think I use one of my focus spells or something of that nature.
 I'll do the same focusing.

 And then I'll do one more on myself.
 Apply the healing, Jason.
 Oh, yes.
 Thank you.
 Look at that.